PedroBarbosaSw/PedroBarbosaSw/README.md

 Hi there ! \o/ 👋

 - 👋 What's up?
-- :point_left: Call of Duty player
+- 🔫: Call of Duty player
 - 📫 You can reach me on instagram or discord: @pedraubarba and Pedraub :D

 <!---